 Security has become the biggest criteria for device and software manufacturers to comply with.
-The growing threat of cybercrime and malware has meant devices, and the software running on them should not be vulnerable.
-For any such malware can wreak havoc with the lives of patients.
+The growing threat of cybercrime and malware has meant devices and the software running on them should not be vulnerable.
+Any such malware can wreak havoc with the lives of patients.
 Imagine a hacker entering the healthcare management system of a hospital and tampering with all the sensitive patient-related information.
 To avoid such a situation, healthcare app developing companies should implement tough healthcare app security testing in their production pipeline.
 This may involve penetration testing wherein resident vulnerabilities in the application are identified and fixed.

 3. Big data and cloud: